 If you don’t know what Kindle publishing is by now, then you must be new to the whole idea of making money online.
-Let alone the idea of making money online by writing.
+Let alone the idea of making money online by selling ebooks on Amazon.

 I say that with confidence because Kindle publishing is one of the easiest ways to start making money online for anyone with a few hours to spare and a few hundred dollars to invest.
 Because of this, Kindle publishing is one of the first streams of income most people establish online.

 Kindle publishing is the act of identifying what the market wants in terms of published content and then creating it to make a profit.
 That’s the very core of how the business model works.

 Kindle publishing is actually the beginning of my own journey into passive income and making money online.
 I make a steady $2000 per month from it and because of this modest, but steady amount, I have been able to live life on my own terms and less rat-race like.
 You can read more about Kindle publishing here if you’re interested.